 Recently, many children are wearing Western-style dresses and suits instead.

 Following the ceremony, families take photographs and children receive a special type of candy called chitose ame.
 The “thousand-year candy” is a pair of white and pink sticks (the colors of good luck) and symbolizes health, growth, and a long life.
 The candy comes in a paper bag with images of a crane and a turtle (symbols of longevity) and images of pine trees and bamboo (symbols of good luck).

-There are some different explanations for the ages chosen.
+There are some different explanations for the ages chosen for this celebration.
 These odd numbers are considered lucky, according to Japanese numerology; these were traditionally the ages that children were given a kimono; and traditionally children were expected to have their heads shaven until the age of three and this was a day to celebrate the day a child could begin to grow their hair.
 It is also interesting that the numbers equal 15, which is the date for this festival.

-Watch two girls prepare for their special day.
+- WATCH two girls prepare for their special day.